Blocks in flat families of finite-dimensional algebras: Blocks of localizations

-We call this set the \word{local block divisor} of $A$ for reasons to become apparent soon.
-The generic local block structure occurs precisely on the set

-Our aim is to show that the skeleta are in fact \textit{closed} subsets of $\Spec(R)$ and that (\ref{block_stratification}) is a stratification of the scheme $\Spec(R)$.
-In Figure \ref{brauer_graph_example} we can see this in the example already.
-The key ingredient in proving this is the following general proposition, which is essentially due to Bonnafé and Rouquier \cite[Proposition C.2.11]{BR-cellules}.
-We give a slightly more general version here.
+and we call this the \textit{block structure stratification}.
+Our aim is now to show that this is indeed a stratification, i.e., the strata are \textit{locally closed} subsets of $\Spec(R)$ and the closure of a stratum is contained in its skeleton.
+The key ingredient in proving this is the following general proposition, which is essentially due to Bonnafé and Rouquier \cite[Proposition D.2.11]{BR-cellules} but is proven here in a more general form.

-\begin{proposition} Let $R$ be an integral domain with fraction field $K$, let $A$ be a finite flat $R$-algebra, and let $\mscr{F} \subs A^K$ be a finite set.
+\begin{prop} Let $R$ be an integral domain with fraction field $K$, let $A$ be a finite flat $R$-algebra, and let $\mscr{F} \subs A^K$ be a finite set.
 Then

 is a \textnormal{neighborhood} of the generic point of $\Spec(R)$.
-If $A$ is finitely presented flat, then $\msf{Gen}_A(\mscr{F})$ is an \textnormal{open} subset of $\Spec(R)$, and if moreover $R$ is a Krull domain, the complement $\msf{Ex}_A(\mscr{F})$ of $\msf{Gen}_A(\mscr{F})$ in $\Spec(R)$ is a \textnormal{reduced Weil divisor}, i.e., it is either empty or pure of codimension one with finitely many irreducible components. \end{proposition}
+If $A$ is finitely presented flat, then $\msf{Gen}_A(\mscr{F})$ is an \textnormal{open} subset of $\Spec(R)$, and if moreover $R$ is a Krull domain, the complement $\msf{Ex}_A(\mscr{F})$ of $\msf{Gen}_A(\mscr{F})$ in $\Spec(R)$ is a \textnormal{reduced Weil divisor}, i.e., it is either empty or pure of codimension one with finitely many irreducible components. \end{prop}